senpai0807/discord-auth-bot/README.md

 # Usage
 I don't really care if you pull this git and make it your own.
 I made this specifically because I don't see many discord auth bots be open-sourced.

+# Notes
+This auth bot is created with DiscordJS v13 using interactions so users can't bind the keys through DMs.
+You'll have to create a channel named "bind-keys" and set the View Channel permission to let everyone see.
+The bot will automatically remove the permission for them to see after they bind their key.
+The resonse is also ephemeral so you don't have to worry about others seeing.
+But if you're still worried about that, then you're more than welcome to rewrite the entire bot to use MessageCreate instead of interactions.